bbc/audio-orchestration/README.md

 ## Examples

 Examples can be found in the `./examples` directory.
-Instructions for installing and running examples can be found in their respective READMEs.
+Instructions for installing, running and using the examples can be found in the subdirectory READMEs.